-Educate them about normal reactions to grief so they know they are not going crazy and can trust the way their minds, bodies, and emotions are reacting.
-If this is difficult, provide movies or books (many of which are listed in this manual) they can look at on their own.

-Encourage them to express what the grief experience is like for them.
+- Educate them about normal reactions to grief so they know they are not going crazy and can trust the way their minds, bodies, and emotions are reacting.
+If this is difficult, provide movies or books (many of which are listed in this manual) they can look at on their own. - 2 Encourage them to express what the grief experience is like for them.
 Recognize and affirm that the experience is likely to be different from others' in the family.
 Model appropriate expressions of emotion yourself so that they can follow your example.
-If they prefer not to talk, suggest using other outlets: a journal to write in, art, photography, sports, music, etc.

-Tell stories about the person who died.
-Keep photos of him up and around the house.
+If they prefer not to talk, suggest using other outlets: a journal to write in, art, photography, sports, music, etc. - Tell stories about the person who died.
+Keep photos of him or herup and around the house.
 Discuss going to the grave site.
-Listening to what your teen says will be helpful to him.
-This may take time.

-Talk about how you do not expect your teen to take on an adult role now that someone important has died.
-Encourage normal teenage activities once he is ready to re-engage in them.
-He may be ready right away and use them as a coping mechanism or it may take time, as grieving takes a lot of energy.
-Be encouraging and let him know you love him and will support him always.
+Listening to what they say will be helpful to them.
+This may take time. - Talk about how you do not expect your teens to take on adult roles now that someone important has died.
+Encourage normal teenage activities once they are ready to re-engage in them.
+They may be ready right away and use them as a coping mechanism or it may take time, as grieving takes a lot of energy.
+Be encouraging and let them know you love them and will support them always.

-THOUGHTS FROM TEENS ABOUT DEATH AND GRIEF
+Thoughts from Teens about Death and Grief

+Citation: National Alliance for Grieving Children, www.nagc.org